-1. We see onshore Chinese equities delivering high single digit annual returns over the next 10 to 15 years
+1. We have lifted our return estimations for Chinese equities for the next 10 to 15 years

-In our 2022 LTCMA, we lifted our long-term annual returns forecasts to 6.6% in local currency terms and 8.2% in US dollar terms (6.9% in euro), up from 6.3% and 7.5% (6.1%) respectively last year.
-These are considerably higher than our developed market equity return assumptions.
+In our 2023 LTCMA, we lifted our long-term annual returns forecasts to 9.5% in local currency terms and 11.8% in US dollar terms (9.7% in euro), up from 6.6% and 8.2% (6.9%) respectively last year.
+These are generally higher than both our emerging and developed market equity return assumptions.